POSSIBILITIES

 There may be hundreds of people with the same education as yours.
 But only you who has that particular experience that the recruiter or hiring manager needs.
 So mention your experience first, get their attention.
 Put your education at the end of the resume.

-1. Don’t write your job duties in the resume.
-Mention what you achievement, what your greatest contributions were, along with the results you delivered using numbers and metrics.
+1. Don’t write your job duties.
+Mention your achievements, your greatest contributions, along with the results you delivered using numbers and metrics.
 There’s nothing more boring than using boring, generic sentences.

-3. Ensure there are no spelling or grammatical mistakes…use grammerly or google auto correct.
-Spelling mistakes in a resume can leave a very bad impression on the employer or recruiter.
+3. Ensure there are no spelling or grammatical mistakes, use Grammarly or Google auto correct.
+Spelling mistakes can leave a very bad impression on the employer or recruiter.

-4. Put a link to your linkedin profile in your resume.
+4. Put a link to your LinkedIn profile in your resume.
 That gives the recruiter a second chance to look at your achievements and experiences.
-Linkedin is more general about who you are and resume should be very specific.
+LinkedIn is more general about who you are, and a resume should be very specific.

-5. Don’t include cliches or buzzwords in your resume like detail-ortiented, team player, results-driven, self-motivated, hardworking, season etc. They’re hard to hear, aren’t they?
+5. Don’t include cliches or buzzwords in your resume, like detail-oriented, team player, results-driven, self-motivated, hardworking, etc. They’re hard to hear, aren’t they?
 Imagine how painful yet boring it must be for the recruiter.
-But you should include job specific soft skills in your resume.
+But you should include job-specific soft skills.

-9. Don’t put your headshot or photo in the resume.
-While it may be good at times, it can also create an uncious bias against you based on your appearance.
+9. Don’t attach your headshot or photo.
+While it may be good at times, it can also create an unconscious bias against you based on your appearance.

-11. Don’t use a very wordy or crowed resume format.
+11. Don’t use a very wordy or crowded format.
 Use a format that is visually appealing and easy on the eyes.

-If you’d like to download my resumes, check out this page on our website.
+If you’d like to download my resume, check out this page on our website.

 Share: